psychemedia/pentrich-uprising/resources/63_sidmouth_circular.md

 To his Majesty's Lieutenant in the county of _____.

-[TH: we might also note further down the page, the following report: *By accounts received from Leicester we learn that eight of the Luddites, tried at that town , have_been capitally convicted , and received sentence of death .
-A ninth ( JOHN SLATER ) has been convicted under the Frame-breaking Act , and sentenced to transportation for life .
-The tenth was seized with convulsion fits during his trial , and being reported by a medical person to be incapable of attending to his defence , was remanded to prison .*]
+[TH: we might also note further down the page, the following report: *By accounts received from Leicester we learn that eight of the Luddites, tried at that town, have_been capitally convicted, and received sentence of death.
+A ninth (JOHN SLATER) has been convicted under the Frame-breaking Act , and sentenced to transportation for life.
+The tenth was seized with convulsion fits during his trial, and being reported by a medical person to be incapable of attending to his defence, was remanded to prison.*]
 ```

 TO DO